canonical/fetch-service/docs/reference/wheels.rst

 Acceptance criteria
 -------------------

-In order be approved, the the downloaded wheel file must also comply to the following requirements:
+In order be approved, the downloaded wheel file must also comply to the following requirements:

 * The ``METADATA`` file must contain at least the package name, package version, and metadata version.
-* The ``RECORD```file must contain a comma-separated list of file name, file size, and SHA256 file digest encoded in base64 format.
+* The ``RECORD`` file must contain a comma-separated list of file name, file size, and SHA256 file digest encoded in base64 format.
 * The wheel payload files must match the names, sizes, and SHA256 digests listed in the ``RECORD`` file.